2022-23 University of Washington Transfer Acceptance Rate, Requirements, and Application Deadline

 Final Thoughts – University of Washington Transfer Acceptance Rate

-Typically, 30% of incoming transfers attended a community college.
-It is important to know that “among community college transfer students, the highest admission priority is given to those with academic associate degrees and those with 90 transferable credits taken in preparation for a professional academic major.
+The university’s goals and priorities are as follows: “Among transfer students, the highest admission priority is given to Washington community and technical college transfer students with either an academic associate degree or 90 transferable credits taken in preparation for a professional academic major.
 Applicants with fewer than 90 credits may be admitted when early transfer is advisable, but the number of such transfers will remain small.”

 If you are looking for information on how to apply to the University of Washington as a first-year student, you may find the following blogs to be of interest: